Julian Warring - Landscape Architect - The TULA Project

 Are there any personal habits or routines that have helped contribute to success in business?

-I think there's always this thing about work life balance.
-When you start your own firm, I think you're kind of, you're kind of accepting that that's gonna go, go out the window a little bit at the beginning, and just to be flexible with knowing that you're gonna work long hours.
-But also people like to brag about their 80-hour weeks.
-I think if you can get everything done in a shorter amount of time and still get work, then don't work 80 hours, if you can be successful and run your business and still have a personal life, then do it.
-Unless there's some people who don't want to do that, and that is their work life balance and that's fine, but that's not what we're really interested in.
-We're interested in having a successful firm that can support a few different employees, and we want to work on things that we find interesting and inspiring, and we'll put in the required amount of work to do that, but we still want to have our weekend.
+But people like to brag about their 80-hour weeks.
+I think if you can get everything done in a shorter amount of time and still get project work, then don't work 80 hours, if you can be successful and run your business and still have a personal life, then do it.
+Some people don't want to do that and that is their work-life balance, that’s fine but that's not what we're really interested in.
+We're interested in having a successful firm that can support a few different employees and we want to work on things that we find interesting and inspiring and we'll put in the required amount of work to do that but we still want to have our weekend.